 There are several routes into this job and entry requirements vary.

-- You could enter with an HNC or HND.
+You could enter with an HNC (SCQF Level 7) or HND (SCQF Level 8).
 Employers accept a wide range of HNC, HND and degree subjects, but the following are particularly helpful: accounting, business management, economics, finance, mathematics and statistics.

-- Larger insurance broking companies increasingly offer graduate training programmes for applicants with a 2:1 or 2:2 honours degree or above.
+Larger insurance broking companies increasingly offer graduate training programmes for applicants with a 2:1 or 2:2 honours degree (SCQF Level 11) or above.
 Degree subjects such as maths, business and accounting are useful but other degree subjects are accepted.

-- Commercial insurance brokers specialise in complex and unusual insurance requests, like insuring oil rigs or music festivals.
+Commercial insurance brokers specialise in complex and unusual insurance requests, like insuring oil rigs or music festivals.
 They are based at Lloyd's of London.
-The CII runs the courses and exams for London Market Insurance, which are necessary for working at Lloyd's.
+The Chartered Insurance Institute (CII) runs the courses and exams for London Market Insurance, which are necessary for working at Lloyd's.